OTUSOFE365025/project-group-32-crn-45740/README.md

 The objective of this project is to demonstrate a methodological set of steps in designing a software architecture using the Attribute Driven Design (ADD) approach.
 The project applies ADD to a set of requirements (listed in Appendix A) to create a structured and well-documented architecture for the software application.

 ---

+## Deliverables
+All artifacts for this project are submitted through the GitHub Classroom repository provided by the instructor.
+Contributions are tracked via GitHub commits and the KanBan project board.
+Issues and tagging have been leveraged to manage tasks efficiently throughout the project lifecycle.

 ### Deliverable 1 – Requirements Analysis
 **Due Date:** Oct 28